 - Other fees may apply and are subject to change without advance notice.

-Seeking more information on the cost of attending Trident University?
+Seeking more information on the cost of attending Trident?
 Visit Trident's Financial Aid Resources page where you will find financial aid tools including Trident's Net Price Calculator and Shopping Sheet, a guide to assist in early financial planning for college.

 Want to save time & money on your degree?
 Receive credit for eligible past experience and military service with Trident Fastrac.* Click here to learn more.